 The Student Teaching Placement Coordinator gathers names from student teaching applications and works with program coordinators and school district personnel to make acceptable student teaching placements.
 Other than indicating preferences on the application, you do not get to make decisions about placements.
-You are obligated to accept the position offered.
+You are obligated to submit all district required forms for placement approval and accept the position offered.

 You are responsible for arranging transportation and housing.